-- Fixed Terminal: Allows managers to transform a computer, laptop, or tablet into a dedicated time clock terminal.
+- Time Clock Terminal: Allows managers to transform a computer, laptop, or tablet into a dedicated time clock terminal.
 If a device is set up as a terminal, it shouldn’t be used for other purposes.

 This method is always on.
-Follow our instructions to set up a fixed time clock.
+Follow our instructions to set up a time clock terminal.

 - Mobile: Allows employees to clock in and out using the When I Work app on their iPhone and Android devices.
 If you enable location restrictions, GPS coordinates ensure that employees clock in near the address of the schedule or job site.